Student Jobs at the CORD

 Academic Support Graduate Assistant

-The Student Success Center Academic Support Graduate Assistant will conduct program-related research including data collection, analysis, and reporting to assist with development of system improvements.
-The Graduate Assistant will help with preparation, coding, and analysis of semester surveys.
-The Graduate Assistant will support the program coordinator with daily program operation and supervision of student employees, including some evening hours.
-Working with the program coordinator, the Graduate Assistant will develop and deliver content for training and classroom presentations as needed.
-The Graduate Assistant will facilitate the observation of student employees working in the program and provide feedback periodically.
-The Graduate Assistant will work on other projects as need and time allow.
-Regular, reliable attendance and maintaining a collegial work environment are required.
+The Academic Support Graduate Assistant works within one of the Academic Initiatives Programs (Supplemental Instruction, Tutoring, or the Writing Studio).
+The GA conducts program-related research including data collection, analysis, and reporting to assist with the development of system improvements and helps with the preparation, coding, and analysis of semester surveys.
+The GA supports the program coordinator with daily program operation and supervision of student employees, developing and delivering content for training and classroom presentations, and facilitating the observation of student employees working in the program to provide feedback periodically.
+Additional projects may be assigned as needed.

 Minimum Qualifications:

-- Enrollment in University of Arkansas graduate program of study
+- Enrollment in a University of Arkansas graduate (Master's, Integrated Master's, or

 Preferred Qualifications: